vebersol/neutron/README.md

 * **neutron run -s**: Renders your patterns, generates the navigation module, copy your assets folder and runs a server.
 * **neutron run -w**: Renders your patterns, generates the navigation module, copy your assets folder and watch your files.
 * **neutron run -w -s**: Do everything as documented above.
+* **neutron install**: Install neutron in your current path, including a dummy example.
+* **neutron install -c** Install neutron in your current path, without dummy contents.
+It's an empty run ready for development:

 ## Prerequisities